 We have used comparative phenotypic analysis of Roundup resistant yeast to propose the existence of alternative metabolic pathways resistant to chemical inhibition.
 Roundup is an herbicide widely used in agriculture targets aromatic amino acid biosynthesis.
 Roundup resistance is a recent trait and future research will explore how yeast adapt and if the trait can spread through wild populations.

 To understand how copper nanoparticles affect microbes we are mapping regions of the genome that regulate response to toxic levels of copper.
 Copper is a micronutrient that is both essential and highly toxic to humans.
-Dysregulation of copper levels is important in progression of several neurological diseases.
+Disregulation of copper levels is important in progression of several neurological diseases.

 In each case we have utilized the different methods to address the underlying genetic cause of phenotypic variation in model organisms.